numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 2. *Promotion and dispatching*

-   * Given the DTypes of all inputs find the correct implementation for the ufuncs functionality.
+   * Given the DTypes of all inputs, find the correct implementation.
      E.g. an implementation for ``float64``, ``int64`` or a user-defined DType.

    * When no exact implementation exists, *promotion* has to be performed.